 We’ll run the InnoDays Bodensee as a hybrid event.
 We’ll combine a virtual event with optional in-person components.
 So you join from wherever you are.
 If you want to work individually or as a team at our location in Dornbirn, we’ll have dedicated space for you and the safety measures in place.

-Depending on the prevailing COVID19 situation, we offer the following optional in-person components:
+We offer the following optional in-person components:

 📍Dedicated individual or team work spaces